 - Trust your instincts!
 If you feel uncomfortable for any reason, notify the Northeast State Police Department at 423.677.7927 (emergency cell).

-Please visit the following resource links for more information on risk reduction strategies:
+Please visit the following resource links for more information on prevention and risk reduction strategies:

 American College Health Association's Primary Prevention of Sexual Violence Toolkit